Dliammc/CustomPyQt/README.md

 If there is any issues you can try ```python -m pip install PyCt6``` and if that still doesn't work you can also try ```python3.13 -m pip install PyCt6``` using whatever python version you have

 ## Documentation
-The documentation can be found on this wiki page:
+The documentation can be found on this Github Wiki page:

 [CustomPyQt Documentation and Tutorial](https://github.com/Dliammc/CustomPyQt/wiki/CustomPyQt-Documentation-and-Tutorial)